iagocalazans/twilio-functions-utils/README.md

 ### TwiMLResponse

-There is an own response template to use with the TwiML format:
+There is a proper response template to use with the TwiML format:

 ```js
 const twimlVoice = new Twilio.twiml